-Results from HubSpot’s State of Inbound 2016 report have arrived.
-Take a look at the inbound marketing trends that dominated this year, and learn how healthcare marketers are embracing this modern approach to meeting buyers where they are.
+Take a look at the inbound digital marketing trends that dominated healthcare this past year, and learn how marketers are embracing this modern approach to meeting buyers where they are.

-HubSpot’s eighth-annual report combines the perspectives of more than 4,500 marketing and sales professionals.
-These respondents represent 132 countries and a variety of business models and industries.
+HubSpot’s State of Inbound report combines the perspectives of more than 6,200 marketing and sales professionals.
+These respondents represent 99 countries and a variety of business models and industries.
 Despite the diversity of this year’s participant pool, marketers agree on the importance of inbound marketing.
-In fact, 73 percent of survey participants use inbound as their primary marketing strategy.
+In fact, 79% of survey participants in North America use inbound as their primary marketing strategy.

 Identifying Areas of Opportunity and Success

-The 127-page report touched on everything from current sales and marketing priorities to ongoing challenges.
+The 72-page report touched on everything from current sales and marketing priorities to ongoing challenges.
 The top four priorities occupying the minds of marketers are unlikely to surprise you.

-Even though challenges undeniably exist, 61 percent of marketers believe their current marketing strategies are effective.
+Even though challenges undeniably exist, 61% of marketers believe their current marketing strategies are effective.
 Eighty-one percent of those who feel their strategies are successful employ an inbound strategy.

 The Healthcare Highlights

 The healthcare industry is often viewed as slow to adopt marketing trends, and inbound marketing is no exception.
-Among the 11 industries represented in the report, health care ranks last in the use of inbound marketing (and first in the use of outbound tactics).
+In 2016, among the 11 industries represented in the report, health care ranks last in the use of inbound marketing (and first in the use of outbound tactics).

 Digital means of outreach will continue to dominate.
-However, marketers may branch out from the written content found in blogs and ebooks to incorporate more visual means of communication.
-Distribution channels that respondents plan to branch out to within the next 12 months include YouTube, Facebook video, and Instagram.
+However, marketers may branch out from the written content found in blog posts and ebooks to incorporate more visual means of communication.
+Distribution channels that respondents plan to branch out to within the next 12 months include YouTube, LinkedIn, Facebook video and Instagram.